mri999/codes/README.md

 # codes
-it contains solution to some questions of codeforces and hackerrank
+it contains solution to some questions of codeforces